 Studies on screen time have also shown a relationship between quantity of TV viewing and sleep problems.
 For example, in a study of 2,068 children under 3 years, more TV watched per day was associated with an increase in both irregular naptime and bedtime schedules.87 Several studies have shown that children with TVs in their bedrooms watch more TV and are more likely to have sleep problems.
 One study of 495 school-age children looked at the association between TV viewing habits, sleep habits, and sleep disturbances.
 Findings revealed that the amount of TV viewing overall, and especially at bedtime, for children with TVs in their bedrooms (which was the case for 25% of the children in the study), had the strongest association with sleep problems.
-The sleep domains that appeared to be affected most consistently by TV were: resistance to bedtime, later bedtimes, anxiety around sleep, and less overall sleep.88 smartphones, fluorescent and LED lights-and the sun.
+The sleep domains that appeared to be affected most consistently by TV were: resistance to bedtime, later bedtimes, anxiety around sleep, and less overall sleep.88 media exposure before bedtime plays a role in sleep problems, and we now know that blue light emitted from all screens (TVs, tablets and smartphones) also disrupts the onset of sleep.
+91 What is blue light?
+Blue light is part of the visible light spectrum, and is emitted from computer monitors and flat-screen televisions, tablets, e-readers, smartphones, fluorescent and LED lights-and the sun.
 However, the light from screen devices has a concentration of blue light that is similar to the concentration from the sun when we wake up in the morning, tricking the body into thinking it is early in the day.
 While blue light from personal electronic devices does not damage the human eye, exposure at bedtime can impact the regulation of circadian rhythms.
 Blue light prevents special photoreceptor cells in the eye from triggering the release of melatonin, a hormone to signal to the body that it is time to fall asleep.
-In short, exposure to blue light-via screen media exposure-before bedtime can make it more difficult to fall asleep, negatively impact sleep guality, and impair alertness the following day.
+In short, exposure to blue light-via screen media exposure-before bedtime can make it more difficult to fall asleep, negatively impact sleep quality, and impair alertness the following day.
 Therefore, it is important to consider the context/time of day when screens are used, not just the quantity of exposure.
 There are currently a variety of apps and screen settings that will reduce/eliminate blue light exposure from devices and using these is a good practice for both children and adults.

 However, as with many studies on screen time, these studies did not consider the content of the programming children were watching before bedtime, which is likely to be an important variable.
-For example, other research has established an unsurprising association between exposure to violent content on TV and an increase in sleep problems in children 3 to 5 years old.^{89,90}
+For example, other research has established an unsurprising association between exposure to violent content on TV and an increase in sleep problems in children 3 to 5 years old.
+89,90